Queen Victoria – Cunard Cruise Ship

-The idea of a third modern Queen was to become a reality in 2005.
-However the original design was unable to participate in the Cunard tradition of trans-Atlantic voyages.
-This resulted in the incomplete “QV” moving to P&O, to become known as Arcadia.
+The idea of a third modern Queen was set to become a reality in 2005.
+However the original design for QV was to be a pure cruise ship, making it unsuitable to participate in Cunard transatlantic voyages.
+As a result, the incomplete QV was moved to P&O Cruises, to become Arcadia.

-Freshly updated following the 2017 refit, the new edition of Queen Victoria: A Photographic Journey takes the reader on a voyage of a lifetime through the public rooms of this stately ship.
-From her ornate Victorian styled Grand Lobby to the lavishly decorated Royal Court Theatre (complete with box seats) to the new Chartoom complete with star-chart theme; you can experience Queen Victoria from the comfort of their living room!
+Updated following QV’s 2017 refit, the new edition of Queen Victoria: A Photographic Journey takes you on a voyage of a lifetime through the public rooms of this beautiful Cunard ship.
+From QV’s ornate Victorian styled Grand Lobby to the lavishly decorated Royal Court Theatre (complete with box seats), to the recently added Chartoom complete with star-chart theme and Yacht Club bar; you can experience Queen Victoria from the comfort of their living room!

 Each room is described in detailed narrative with complementing photographs showcasing every major public room aboard.
-After exploring the ship’s public areas, readers are able to adjourn to their stateroom – whether in Queens, Princess, Britannia Club or Britannia Grade – and enjoy exploring the differences between Queen Victoria’s stately accommodation…more…
+After exploring the ship’s public areas, you can descend into the ship’s engine room, or check out the store rooms and galley where all the food is prepared…learn more…